 - H3: certain key titles inside the product description (an important feature or special advantage);

-- The bold or strong tag should be used to properly mark some key words inside our product description;
+- The bold or strong tag should be used to mark some keywords inside our product description properly;

 1. Product analysis